Dheia/october-analytics-plugin/README.md

 --------

-Simple Analytics does not include any JavaScript on your website, all information are collected on the server-site.
+Simple Analytics does not include any JavaScript on your website, all information are collected on the server-side.
 While this should actually provide enough data, it is of course not always as precise as with JavaScript-based solutions.

 -   Simple URL and Visit / View counters
     -   Also usable on your template (see Documentation for more information)
 -   Simple but limited Referrer collection
 -   Simple but limited Browser and OS detection (JavaScript-less)
--   Simple but limited Bot-Detection (Humanity testing)
 -   A bunch of neat statistics within 4 dashboard widgets